Basics of Budgeting for Military Families

 Basics of Budgeting For First-Time Budgeters

 Have you ever wondered where all your monthly income went?
 We work hard every week and can’t seem to save anything or invest in our future.
-Many of us don’t have a budget nor do we record where our money is going.
-Simply put, the nexus of our decision to spend or save money depends on the amount of funds available in our bank account or how much credit we have on our favorite points-based credit card.
+Some don’t have a budget and don’t keep track of how they spend over time.

-Budgeting is a day to day transformation of how you value and treat your hard-earned money.
-It’s not going to fix or solve your financial problems immediately, but it will change the way you view your money and how it works for you.
-You can get a new budget overview in three easy stages.
+Budgeting can be a day-to-day transformation of how you value and treat your hard-earned money.
+It won’t fix or solve your financial problems immediately, but it will change how you view your money and how it works for you.

-- Know what your income is.
+- Know your current income.
 Net income calculates the amount of income you receive after taxes and deductions.
 Net income is the baseline you should use to standardize your budget as it simplifies your expected take-home pay.

 - Know your variable expenses.
-Variable expenses can change month to month.
-List all variable expenses you have whether they are essential or discretionary such as; fuel, food, entertainment, clothing, and home or vehicle maintenance.
+Variable expenses can change from month to month.
+List all variable expenses you have, whether essential or discretionary such as; fuel, food, entertainment, clothing, and home or vehicle maintenance.

-- Set aside money – if your expenses are less than your net income, this presents a great opportunity for setting aside more money for financial goals you may have.
+- Set aside money – if your expenses are less than your net income, this presents a great opportunity to set aside more money for your financial goals.

-- Adjust as necessary – if your expenses exceed your net income, then you need to make some adjustments to your discretionary spending to see where you can reduce costs.
+- Adjust as necessary – if your expenses exceed your net income, then you need to adjust your discretionary spending to see where you can reduce costs.

-- Identify roadblocks – identifying expenses allows you to get a better picture of where you are spending your money.
+- Identify roadblocks – identifying expenses allows you to better understand where you are spending your money.
 This will help you identify where your financial roadblocks are.

 - Have a goal – having a goal behind your budget will help it succeed by increasing motivation.
 Review the areas where you spend money and see if they align with your new goals.
-If they don’t, you might need to eliminate or reduce some expenses.
+You might need to eliminate or reduce some expenses if they don’t.

 - 50/30/20 Rule – if you are just starting with budgeting and not sure of how much money you need to accomplish your goals but want an easy starting point, start with the 50/30/20 rule.